Summer Camp 2025

 SUMMER OUTSIDE!

 Ready Set Go Outside will offer children an opportunity to create their own learning environment outside of the classroom.
-Children will explore areas in their community through hiking, writing, reading, art, ponding, tide pooling, building with tools, whittling, orienteering, listening, singing, observing, digging, creating and socializing.
-The tools used to enhance learning activities will be found in the forest or reused and recycled from the community.
-Teachers will facilitate child led learning experiences where children are free to be who they are.
-No lining up.
+Children will explore areas in their community through hiking, writing, reading, art, ponding, tide pooling, building with tools, whittling, orienteering, listening, singing, observing, digging, creating, and socializing.
+The tools teachers use to enhance these learning activities will be found in the forest or reused and recycled from the community.
+Teachers will facilitate child-led learning experiences that allow children to be who they are—no lining up.
 No testing.
 No electronics.
-No ads… just exploring our natural world while teachers observe, advise on safety, and offer knowledge of natural habitats.
+No ads.
+Just children exploring our natural world while teachers observe, advise on safety, and offer knowledge of natural habitats.

 The main goals will be to guide children in: